Erica Goldman was born and raised in New York, where she first inherited her love of Israeli dance from her father, another folk dance fanatic.

 Erica was a principal dancer with the highly acclaimed Collage Dance Ensemble for a few years and competed with them at the Golden Karagõz Folk Dance Competition in Turkey in 2003.

 In 2004, Erica spent the summer as the dance director of Camp Alonim at the Brandeis-Bardin Institute, a Jewish overnight camp where Israeli dancing is truly an obsession among the campers.
 She was hooked; after working for nearly eight years for a software company in Boston, she quit her job and moved to Los Angeles and has been teaching Israeli dance full-time ever since.
-When she got to Los Angeles, she immediately joined the Keshet Chaim Dance Ensemble.
+When she got to Los Angeles, she immediately joined the Keshet Chaim Dance Ensemble and danced with that Israeli performance company for about eight years.

-Dances Erica has taught include Achat U'Shtayim, Adama Veshamayim, Ahava Ktzara (Long and Short), Ahava Pshuta, Ahavalshuta (Long and Short), Aleph-Bet, Asal (Long and Short), Balailot Hakayitz Hachamim, Benof Yaldut, Bim Bam Bom, C'est la Vie, Darkeinu, Debka Medabeket, Donald Duck, Hoppa Hpppa Hey, Jungle, Kol Nedarai, Leolam Be'ikvot Hashemesh, Livavtini (Long and Short), Me'achoray Hahar Or, Orot ve Ashan, Shalom Lachem, Shalom U'Boker Tov, Shar, Shav el Admati (Classic and New), Sheyavo, Tirkedi, Yalla, and yesh Sham Bama.
+Dances Erica has taught include Adama Veshamayim, Ahava Ktzara, Ahava Pshuta, Asal, C'est la Vie, Darkeinu, Debka Medabeket, Eretz Yisrael Yaffa, Hoppa Hpppa Hey, Jungle, Katonti, Kol Nedarai, LaLaLand, Leolam Be'ikvot Hashemesh, Lev Patuach, Olam, Or (line), Orot ve Ashan, Shalom Lachem, Shar, Shav el Admati, Sheyavo, Tirkedi, Yalla, and yesh Sham Bama.